8 May 2018

 Splitting up the data

 You have to bite the bullet from the start and decompose the data.
 Services should be responsible for persisting and managing their own data, even if this requires a painful and drawn out migration process.
-This also means getting engineers used to ideas of repetition and eventual consistency, but this is all part of the learning curve of service development.

 Take a tactical approach

 Bear in mind that extracting capabilities from a monolith is difficult.
 It’s time-consuming, complex work that is laden with risk.
 It can also be difficult to sell to commercial stakeholders who tend not be sympathetic to work that does not yield any visible functional improvements.